IEEE Virtual Reality 2022 3DUI Contest

 - Describe which of the 3DUI techniques has/have been extended.

 - Projects must be submitted with a video (between 3 and 5 minutes) and compiled version.

 Teams of up to ten people may submit solutions.

 Teams must submit a short paper of two pages, with a description of the solution, details about software developed, a brief description of the closest related work and how your system is novel, and a description of how you iterated upon the design.
-If your submission is accepted, this paper will be included in the IEEE VR Conference proceedings as two-page extended abstract describing the contest solution, and therefore must be formatted using the IEEE Computer Society format as specified for VR conference poster papers.
+If your submission is accepted, this paper will be included in the IEEE VR Conference proceedings as an extended abstract describing the contest solution, and therefore must be formatted using the IEEE Computer Society format as specified for VR conference papers.

 Teams will also submit a video that presents the solution to the public, including an explanation of the equipment, software, and interaction techniques used to solve the problem.
 If your submission is accepted, the video will be made publicly available.
 Videos should have a length of approximately 4 minutes and should include the title along with the names and affiliations of the contestants.
 The submitted file should be a high quality compressed video with a size of no more than 300 MB and submitted via the submission system or a link to an unlisted youtube video/alike.

 If your submission is accepted, you will participate in an (online) demo session at the conference, where you will showcase your work to the IEEE VR community and have a chance to win awards.
 Since this year's contest will be judged at IEEE VR, we will invite various judges from the community to judge your solution.
 The judging criteria are novelty, sophistication and elaboration, relevance of the topic, and aesthetics.
 We will further offer on-site judging for all conference attendees.Contestants are expected to have their set-up prepared for demoing their individual solutions on site or remotely during the 3DUI session as part of IEEE VR.